nikcleju/ESDM_Course/Projects/P2_BreadMachine.md

     - If heater is activated but the temperature sensor does not reach 100 degrees in 4 minutes, or 150 degrees in 6 minutes, the heater unit is broken.
 Signal this error via Status output
     - An error status remains set until the cancel button is pressed.
 Until then, no other operation is permitted.

-5. Use parameters from Matlab for all values you deem necessary (e.g. duration of times etc.).
+5. Use parameters from Matlab for all values you consider necessary (e.g. duration of times etc.).
 Our customer may want to adjust the parameters at any time.

-6. Test as many behaviors of your state machine as possible (use one/multiple separate test models if necessary)
+6. Test your state machine (use one/multiple separate test models if necessary)